victorbiga/engineering-management/README.md

 * [14 Points for Management](https://www.deming.org/theman/theories/fourteenpoints) by W. Edwards Deming.
 * [Keith Rabois on the Role of a COO, How to Hire and Why Transparency Matters](http://firstround.com/review/Keith-Rabois-on-the-role-of-a-COO-how-to-hire-and-why-transparency-matters/) includes some nice management nuggets.

+[Tal Bereznitskey](https://hackernoon.com/managing-engineers-in-less-than-200-characters-edb35e4199e4#.n8wruugqz)'s awesome definition for managing engineers:

+> Hire motivated people.
+Trust them.
+Set high standards for everything.
+Lead by example.
+Get out of their way and let them be the heroes of the day.
+That’s it.

 ## Articles

 * [The Quiet Crisis unfolding in Software Development](https://medium.com/@billjordan1/the-quiet-crisis-unfolding-in-software-development-cffbdafbf450#.uy7x227pc)